NotStonee/Break-out/README.md

 # Break-out
 Bad copy of break out
-This is purly for fun I plan to make this be playable forever resetting when you can not score anymore points
+This is purly for fun I plan to futher improve my game and add more features please recommend things i can add